Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

+Most participants modified what information the agent displayed about UI actions in the chat and whether the agent revealed its UI action indicator on the webpage, indicating that the \taxonomyCode{visibility of agent activities} is an important factor to be considered in agent UX design.
+Some participants designed their agents to reveal less information, such as US-P1, who intentionally designed their agent to not show UI action previews on the webpage or any UI action information in the chat to avoid information overload.
+Other participants wanted to reveal more information during execution (e.g., showing description of actions or agent reasoning in the chat), with the hope that users could better trust the agent.
+A key challenge in designing the agent UX was \pQuote{minimiz[ing] information, but just giving the right information}{6}.
+We elaborate on two additional insights on this Desired Capability below.

-\paragraph{\textbf{C3.
-Define the UI of the agent in the chat and the environment.}} Most participants modified what information the agent displayed about UI actions in the chat and whether the agent revealed its UI action indicator on the webpage.
-These decisions were guided both by their expectations of end-user behavior and by their own needs as developers when inspecting the agent.
-However, a tension exists between the anticipated information needs of end users and those of developers inspecting the agents.
-Participants envisioned that end users might prefer limited information about agent actions (e.g., only action names, no plans), yet as developers, they expressed a desire for a more complete picture of how the agent would approach the task (P5, P6, P9, P10, P11, P12).
-For example, when P6 asked the agent to recommend items with oat milk, the agent navigated each menu category webpage one at a time.
-Under the end-user–facing design, where the agent displayed only action names in the chat, P6 was unable to infer the agent’s overall strategy and, as a result, was unable to evaluate whether the agent was functioning correctly.
-Even with more information (e.g., action description, reasoning, plans) displayed, participants found it difficult to make sense of those information as the agent was running.
-For example, participants like P9 further pointed out that the reasoning of the agent was only helpful for a post-hoc understanding of agent actions, but not while the agent was running: \pBlockQuo{The reasoning...post-decision was helpful.
-In the moment, [the agent] is at the page.
-What is it doing?
-Is it thinking about what to get?
-Did it already pick and it's waiting for the page to load?}{9} Therefore, agent prototyping systems should offer mechanisms that \textbf{help developers make sense of the agent’s past, present, and anticipated behavior for a comprehensive understanding}.
+\paragraph{End users and prototypers of agents require different support to account for differing information needs} Decisions on how to design the UI of the agent were guided both by participants' expectations of end-user behavior and by their own needs as developers of agent prototypes.
+Participants envisioned that end users might prefer limited information about agent actions (e.g., only action names, no plans), yet as developers of agent prototypes, they expressed a desire for a more complete picture of how the agent would approach the task (US-P5, US-P6, US-P9, US-P10, US-P11, US-P12).
+For example, US-P6's user-facing design displayed only action names in the chat.
+When US-P6 asked the agent to recommend items with oat milk, the agent navigated through each menu category webpages one at a time.
+However, US-P6 was unable to infer the agent’s overall strategy from action names alone and as a result, was unable to evaluate whether the agent was functioning correctly.